The California Current Marine Heatwave Tracker – An experimental tool for tracking marine heatwaves

 - 4. Jacox, M. G., Alexander, M. A., Mantua, N. J., Scott, J. D., Hervieux, G., Webb, R. S., & Werner, F. E. (2018).
 Forcing of multiyear extreme ocean temperatures that impacted California current living marine resources in 2016.
 Bulletin of the American Meteorological Society, 99(1), S27-S33.

-Figure 1: The most recent standardized sea surface temperature anomalies (standardized SSTa = SSTa divided by SSTa STDEV) in the California Current ecosystem available for analysis of MHW presence.
+Figure 1: The most recent, science-quality, daily interpolated standardized sea surface temperature anomalies (SSTa) in the California Current ecosystem available for analysis of MHW presence.
 Dark outline shows the current extent of the Northeast Pacific Marine Heatwave of 2019, or NEP19, off the US West Coast and Gulf of Alaska, as delineated by values of the normalized SSTa > 1.29 standard deviations from normal.

-Figure 2: The large marine heatwave known as "the blob" at its near maximum areal extent in March 2015.
+Figure 2: The large marine heatwave known as "the blob" at its near maximum areal extent in September 2014.
 Color represents the SSTa standardized by the standard deviation (SD) at that location calculated at each pixel over 1984-2016.
-Dark outlines denote the area where the standardized SSTa is >1.65x the local SD and the small circle denotes the centroid of the feature.
+Dark outlines denote the area where the standardized SSTa is >1.29 times the local SD and the small circle denotes the centroid of the feature.

 Figure 3: Retrospective analysis of sea surface temperature anomalies in the California Current region, 1982-2019.
 Figure shows the relatively higher strength, size, and duration of MHW events during 2014-2016 time period, as well as the most recent 2019 MHW.
 Horizontal line represents the area threshold for finding features likely to impact the coastal region; colors indicate relative size of simultaneously tracked MHWs, with Black = largest, Magenta = 2nd largest, and Green = 3rd largest.